-More than 200 people in Scotland and Northern Ireland reported seeing a mysterious ‘fireball’ crossing the sky last night
+More than 200 reports have surfaced from residents in Scotland and Northern Ireland of a mysterious “fireball” crossing the night sky.

 They described the event as “unbelievable” and “stunning”, posting videos on social media of a brightly lit object flying at a downward angle followed by a huge tail.